max-hoffman/maxh/content/post/wave/wave.md

 ---
-title: "Wave"
+title: "Graph Think with WAVE"
+type: "research"
 date: 2019-01-08T14:52:05-06:00
 draft: true
 ---

-# Graph Think

 I spent some time working with graph recurrent neural networks at WashU.
 One of the key motivations of the project was to design a system that played to a graph's strengths, rather reusing models designed for different applications.